Ceejaymar/Bitly-clone/README.md

 Rename the `demo-secret-keys.js` file to `secret-keys.js`.

-Open the `secret-keys.js` file and edit the variables for login and apiKey with your information.
+Open the `secret-keys.js` file and edit the variables for login and API key with your information.
+If you do not have credentials, sign up for a Bitly account [here](https://bitly.com/).
+Then visit [this page](https://bitly.com/a/your_api_key) to get your API Key.

 Save and close file.